 - Consider allowing students to turn in exams via email or Collect It (www.uw.edu/itconnect/learn/tools/catalyst-web-tools/collectit/about-collectit/).

 - Ask student how she or he might be able to do specific aspects of field work.
 Attempt to include student in field work opportunities, rather than automatically suggesting non-field work alternatives.

 - Include special needs in requests for field trip vehicle reservations.

 For most issues, Disability Resources for Students will be the first point of contact.

 A guide to accessible UW campus routes and building entrances is available at all campus reference stations and online.

 Access Technology Center (ATC)

 email@example.com, Mary Gates Hall

-Students, faculty, and staff with disabilities have access to computing resources through specialized equipment and software in the ATL.
+Students, faculty, and staff with disabilities have access to computing resources through specialized equipment and software in the ATC.
 Check the University of Washington Technology Services catalog for classes.
-Refer to the ATL website for additional information.

 firstname.lastname@example.org, Mary Gates Hall